-Multi-market and Multi-product Approach.
-We intend to develop and manufacture laser systems for a variety of markets to reduce the financial impact that a downturn in any one market would have.
+Multi-market and Multi-product Approach

-Accent on Developing Standard Systems for Specific Markets.
-We expect to increase sales through an industry recognized expertise in clearly defined markets with substantial sales demand such as rust removal equipment for the shipbuilding industry, laser de-contamination equipment for the nuclear industry, laser blasting cabinets for the general manufacturing industry, etc.
+We intend to develop and manufacture laser systems for a variety of markets to reduce the financial impact that a downturn in any one market would have with an emphasis developing standard systems applicable for variety of markets and applications.
+We expect to increase sales through an industry recognized expertise in clearly defined markets with substantial sales demand such as rust removal equipment for the shipbuilding industry, laser de-contamination equipment for the nuclear industry and laser blasting cabinets for the general manufacturing industry.